devsoc-unsw/trainee-bleach-26t2/README.md

 ## Play in the browser

+The public game is already at [https://unsw-putt-party-production.up.railway.app/](https://unsw-putt-party-production.up.railway.app/).
+Two browser tabs work as two players.

-The server hosts the WebSocket game and serves the Godot web export from `client/build`.
+To run the same stack locally, the server hosts the WebSocket game and serves the Godot web export from `client/build`.

 1. Install Godot 4.7.1 and the **Web** export templates (`Editor > Manage Export Templates > Download`).
 2. Export the client: